Advertisement

 ADVERTISEMENT

 • Accident history: A vehicle history report includes information about the accident history, including specific accidents that have occurred involving the vehicle.
-It will include when the accident happened and whether it was reported to authorities.

-• Service contracts: A vehicle history report includes information about any service contracts that exist on the vehicle as well as any remaining contract time.
+• Service contracts: A vehicle history report often includes information about any service contracts that exist on the vehicle as well as any remaining contract time.

 • Odometer reading: A vehicle history report can be used to determine how many miles are actually on a car even if it doesn't match up with the odometer reading provided by the seller or displayed by other sources.